Snivine/Snivyer-s-Bot/README.md

 ## Colaborating
 If you want to colaborate send PRs here please, any PR to main or any other branch will be automatically rejected

+## One More Thing, Depencies
+I have no fucking idea what dependencies I'm using, if you get errors when trying to run the bot try installing any missing dependencies from pip yes, pip is requiered because I'm not making a tutorial on how to install dependencies for python manually